Wall-crossing, Hitchin Systems, and the WKB Approximation: A narrative table of contents

 Let us conclude this survey by returning to our original goal of defining the functions $\CX^\RH_\gamma$ relevant to the construction of \cite{Gaiotto:2008cd}.
 An important preliminary result is given in Section \ref{sec:R-To-Infinity}, where we show that in the $R\to \infty$ limit the $\CX_{\gamma}^{\vartheta}$ indeed are asymptotic to the semiflat coordinates $\CX_{\gamma}^{\sf}$ as long as $\zeta $ is in the halfplane $\IH_{\vartheta}$ centered on $e^{i \vartheta}$.
 The proof uses an interesting connection to the sinh-Gordon equation (and a generalization thereof) on the Riemann surface $C$.\footnote{Incidentally, this relation has also recently played a useful role in the work of Alday and Maldacena \cite{Alday:2009yn}, and that connection allowed those authors to put some of our results in this paper to good use.
 We discuss this connection a bit more in Section \ref{sec:pnut}.} From this we are able to deduce that the only singularities of $\CX_{\gamma}^{\vartheta = \arg \zeta}$ are the essential singularities at $\zeta = 0,\infty$ together with discontinuities across those BPS rays with $\Omega\not=0$.
 Given the other results in Section \ref{sec:darboux-coordinates} it follows that they satisfy the full set of defining properties in Section \ref{sec:review}, and hence do indeed provide the desired alternative construction we set out to find.
 Maddeningly, as we have mentioned, this reasoning is valid for large enough $R$ but might break down at some finite $R$, as explained in Section \ref{sec:comparison}.
 This leaves the behavior as $R$ decreases to zero as an important open question.

 We close with a few comments and possible future directions for research:

 \begin{itemize}

 \item First, and most obviously, the generalization to higher rank theories ($K>2$) should be carried out.
-We believe most of the elements for this generalization are in place and we intend to write a further paper explaining how the construction of the present paper generalizes to this case.
+Since the first preprint version of this paper appeared, we have made some progress in this direction.
+The general story will appear in \cite{gmn5-to-appear} and some important examples in \cite{gmn6-to-appear}.

 \item Our constructions raise some tantalizing possible connections to the mathematics of BPS state counting via Hall algebras (and perhaps from there to the algebras of BPS states).
 It seems likely that there should be a category underlying this story, a sort of Fukaya category for 1-manifolds in a Riemann surface.
 As we remark in Section \ref{sec:bps-comments}, it is conceivable that this category is in fact equivalent to a category of quiver representations.
 Moreover, the geometry of the decompositions of $C$ we consider suggests a method for realizing the Harder-Narasimhan filtration in this category.
 We briefly sketch these ideas in Section \ref{sec:category}.